 Email open rate = emails opened/emails sent – bounced emails

-Looking at the above image we can easily determine that the email open rate.
+Looking at the above image we can easily determine the email open rate.
 Subtract the bounced emails from sent emails, divide the opened emails by that number.

-1. Subject line: “Name the mutual connection.”
+1. A great subject line: “Name the mutual connection.”

 “Hello, Kay, Brian recommends that I get in touch with you for [your matter].
 Actually, he felt that this idea could benefit you.
 Shall I book an appointment for this week to discuss this topic over the phone?
 I promise it will just take 20 minutes.”